Understand schema

 The table below outlines the possible scenarios when this connection attempt occurs and the result of each scenario:

-(3) Any consumer created using the same schema or topic can consume messages from the sensor-data topic.
+(1) The producer is created with the given schema.
+(2) The schema is transmitted to the broker and stored since there is no existing schema.
+(3) Any consumer created using the same schema or topic can consume messages from the sensor-data topic. | |

-(3) The broker attempts to store the schema in BookKeeper but then determines that it's already stored, so it is used to tag produced messages.
+(1) The schema is transmitted to the broker.
+(2) The broker determines that the schema is compatible.
+(3) The broker attempts to store the schema in BookKeeper but then determines that it's already stored, so it is used to tag produced messages. | |

-(2) The broker determines that the schema is compatible and stores the new schema as the current version (with a new version number).
+(1) The schema is transmitted to the broker.
+(2) The broker determines that the schema is compatible and stores the new schema as the current version (with a new version number). |

-Schema compatibility check
+Schema compatibility checkβ

 The purpose of schema compatibility check is to ensure that existing consumers can process the introduced messages.

-When receiving a SchemaInfo from producers, brokers recognize the schema type and deploy the schema compatibility checker (schemaRegistryCompatibilityCheckers) for that schema type to check if the SchemaInfo is compatible with the schema of the topic by applying the configured compatibility check strategy.
+is compatible with the schema of the topic by applying the configured compatibility check strategy.

-The default value of schemaRegistryCompatibilityCheckers in the conf/broker.conf file is as follows.
+The default value of schemaRegistryCompatibilityCheckers

 schemaRegistryCompatibilityCheckers=org.apache.pulsar.broker.service.schema.JsonSchemaCompatibilityCheck,org.apache.pulsar.broker.service.schema.AvroSchemaCompatibilityCheck,org.apache.pulsar.broker.service.schema.ProtobufNativeSchemaCompatibilityCheck